ManifoldRG/MultiNet/README.md

   </a>
 </p>

+### Need to Run Evaluations on Production Multimodal, Computer Use, or Robotics AI System?
+[We can help!](https://forms.gle/DuMyjoZrEYR641ro6)

 ## 📢 Updates

 - 🏆 2025-05-22: Multinet v0.2 - We systematically profile state-of-the-art VLAs and VLMs to understand how they perform in procedurally generated OOD game environments!
 Read more about our recent release [here](https://multinet.ai/static/pages/Multinetv02.html)